will-t-harris/move-with-madeline/blog/index-pages/travel.md

 ---
-title: A glimpse into some of my adventures
+title: A glimpse into my adventures
 image: /img/travel-index.jpg
 ---